-- Are automated tools deployed to provide deep shadow IT visibility within your organisation? other cloud service providers or other vendors.
+- Are automated tools deployed to provide deep shadow IT visibility within your organization? other cloud service providers or other vendors.

 Enterprises are now scrambling to detect what cloud apps are in use, and working to plug holes as to where corporate information is flowing out to other cloud service providers or other vendors.

 The most efficient and advanced option is API-based CASB, as API gives you ultimate visibility and allows CASB to tap into API framework from various cloud apps hosted by different cloud service providers.
-(G Suite, Office 365, Salesforce,and others).
-The API-based CASB solution is capable to analyze traffic and detect which applications might be in use or in the future it can to detect new or up and coming cloud apps your IT security team were not previously aware of.
+(G Suite, Office 365, Salesforce, and others).
+The API-based CASB solution is capable to analyze traffic and detect which applications might be in use or in the future it can detect new or up-and-coming cloud apps your IT security team was not previously aware of.

 Since the CASB knows what applications are in use, they can also provide decision support regarding the risk relevant to each CSP.
-When the user accesses the cloud app the CASB sits between the user and the cloud, at the highest level the CASB can determine if the application is sanctioned and the person is authorised to use it.
-At the deeper level it can determine if the user is authorised based upon a device, user behavior, location, time and other user-related factors.
+When the user accesses the cloud app the CASB sits between the user and the cloud, at the highest level the CASB can determine if the application is sanctioned and the person is authorized to use it.
+At the deeper level, it can determine if the user is authorized based on a device, user behavior, location, time, and other user-related factors.

-Ephemeral cloud infrastructure makes threat modelling expensive and cumbersome.
-Cloud access control solutions limit employees’ access, but are not capable to to detect unauthorised access of cloud applications through the use of compromised credentials.
-Thus, manual forensic methods are not scalable viven the tremendous cloud usage increase and threats arising.
+Ephemeral cloud infrastructure makes threat modeling expensive and cumbersome.
+Cloud access control solutions limit employees’ access but are not capable to to detect unauthorized access of cloud applications through the use of compromised credentials.
+Thus, manual forensic methods are not scalable given the tremendous cloud usage increase and threats arising.

 API-based CASB is capable to consolidate multiple types of enterprise security policy enforcement, including: